pnp/graph-connectors-samples/samples/nodejs-javascript-solutiongallery/README.md

 - Restore dependencies: `npm install`
 - Create the external connection: `npm run createConnection` (this will take several minutes)
 - Ingest the content: `npm run loadContent`

+By default, the script will use the rich adaptive card to visualize the results.
+You can manually switch it to a compact view by configuring the result template in the Microsoft 365 Admin Center Search configuration, using the contents of the `resultLayout-compact.json`.

 ## Features